Our Process

 Rate:

-There are many examples of Consumer Insights.
+There are many examples of Consumer Insights, also called Customer Insights (we will use these terms interchangeably throughout the article).
 They have been described exhaustively.
 Therefore, let us consider a hypothetical but illustrative situation.

-You could be convinced that each of the men bought it for the same reason as the other two.
+You could be convinced that each man bought it for the same reason as the other two.

-You can also examine (in a strict sense, as in a scientific research) their motivations, and follow their needs and problems.
-You may find out that the truth is quite contrary to these superficial explanations.
-For example:
+You can also examine (in a strict sense, as in scientific research) their motivations and follow their needs and problems.
+You may find out that the truth contradicts these superficial explanations.

-So, what determined the choice?
-Sameness with the hubcaps one already has?
+So, what determined these choices?
+The same appearance of the hubcaps one already has?
 Price?
 Aesthetics?
 Or maybe something else?

-There is nothing both as self-evident and (theoretically) simple, and yet so (practically) difficult as Consumer Insight.
+There is nothing both as self-evident and (in theory) simple, and yet so (in practice) complicated as Consumer Insights.

 Did You Know...

-Consumer Insights are essential and are indispensable for most marketing (Insight Marketing), advertising, promotional and image-building activities.
+Consumer Insights are essential and indispensable for most marketing (Insight Marketing), advertising, promotional and image-building activities that improve customer satisfaction and experience.

-An empathizing approach allows you to discover Insights, create more effective Value Propositions, and appeal to the customer awareness and emotions with complex arguments.
+An empathizing approach allows you to discover and leverage Customer Insights to create more effective Value Propositions and appeal to the customer's awareness and emotions with complex arguments.

-Not excluding emotional, rational and functional arguments as well as the arguments related to status and social prestige.
+Not excluding emotional, rational, and functional arguments, as well as those related to status and social prestige.

-Without getting into the heart of the matter, the most significant reason for purchase, something that prompted the customer to act (Consumer Insight), and not just inspired a thought about purchase, we will not be able to increase the sales by a dozen or so percent.
+Without getting into the heart of the matter, the most significant reason for purchase, something that prompted the customer to act (Consumer Insights) and not just inspired an idea about a purchase, we will not be able to increase the sales by a dozen or so percent.

-And that is how the sales are growing when we discover Consumer Insight that is both universal and appealing to the (emotionally) most important reason for purchase.
+And that is how sales grow when we discover Consumer Insights that are universal and appealing to the most important (emotionally) reason for purchase.

-The most spectacular examples of sales surge (preceded by advertising campaigns utilizing Consumer Insight, of course) are the best proof of that.
-There is a number of reliable studies that support this.
+The most spectacular examples of sales surges (preceded by advertising campaigns utilizing Consumer Insights) are the best proof of that.
+There are several reliable studies that support this.

-To begin with, let us say what Consumer Insight isn’t.
+To begin with, let us say what Consumer Insights are not.

-• Market-based measure model to be replicated, copied or imitated (what works for brand X may not necessarily prove successful for brand Y)
+• Market-based approach model to be replicated, copied, or imitated (what works for brand X may not necessarily prove successful for brand Y)

-• Catchphrase, although Consumer Insight is used in them
+• Catchphrase, although Consumer Insights are used in them

 • Just a concept, a marketing theory

-The word ‘insight’ means discernment, an ability to understand people and situation contexts.
+The word "insight" means discernment, an ability to understand people, situations, and contexts.
 Its other meaning is related to conducting observations and noting remarks.

 Did You Know...

-Consumer Insight is a method aimed to find out the reason for purchase, which can be expressed with a simple sentence.
-It is a method of discovering motivations, i.e. factors that inspired a customer to purchase.
+Consumer Insights are a method aimed at determining the reason for a purchase, which can be expressed with a simple sentence.
+It is a method that allows you to discover motivations, i.e., factors that inspired a customer to purchase and collect customer feedback.

-Necessarily, discovering Insights is discovering motivations.
-These are not always conscious, more often they are unconscious or not considered crucial.
+Naturally, discovering Insights is discovering motivations.
+These are not always conscious.
+More often, they are unconscious or not considered crucial.
 Although, in fact, they are.

-Consumer Insight prompts to action.
-It is a behavioral reaction to a proposal, product, service or a brand.
-Here, it is worth to remember an old principle.
-It says that what a customer declares, thinks and does are usually three different things.
+Consumer Insights prompt to action.
+They are a behavioral reaction to a proposal, product, service, or brand.
+Here, it is worth remembering an old principle.
+It says that what a customer declares, thinks, and does are usually three different things.
 And they are loosely connected.

 Most probably, it is not surprising that today we are no longer dealing with typical, mass customers, very similar to one another, therefore constituting similar buyers.
-Such situation is history.
-Both, in marketing and in commerce.
+Such a situation is a thing of the past, both in marketing and commerce.

-The times when sales was raised by simply pondering the ‘who else is a potential buyer’ issue are a distant past.
-Today, the stress is not so much on ‘who else is a potential buyer’, but ‘why the target audience would want to buy it’.
+The times when sales were raised by simply pondering the "who else is a potential buyer" issue are a distant past.
+Today, the stress is not so much on "who else is a potential buyer" but "why the target audience would want to buy it."
 And here again, UX research is indispensable.

-A simple answer: ‘because they need it’ no longer suffices.
+A simple answer: "because they need it" no longer suffices.
 It provides no competitive advantage.
-The same target audience need can be satisfied by many products.
+The same need of a target audience can be satisfied by many products.

-Therefore, it is increasingly urgent to build (emotional and functional) customer relationships, and to search for consumer insight.
+Therefore, building (emotional and functional) customer relationships and searching for Consumer Insights is increasingly urgent.
 It determines the sales volume.

 Did You Know...

-Discovering deeper, less obvious, but strongly motivating reasons for purchase is the most effective way to compete.
+Discovering more profound, less obvious, but powerfully motivating reasons for purchase is the most effective way to compete.

 And that can offer them more than just a product and a solution to a problem.
-For the customers, a relationship is value added.
+For the customers, a relationship is an added value.

-And a way to build a lasting and convincing relationship are Consumer Insights which most accurately address the question: “why a customer is supposed to buy a product offered by us and not by competitors”.
+And a way to build a lasting and convincing relationship is Consumer Insights which most accurately addresses the question: "Why is a customer supposed to buy a product offered by us and not by competitors?".

-Accordingly, Consumer Insight can be defined as a set of research (in the strict sense: market research), observation, analytical and communication activities designed to discover the strongest purchase motivators and apply them in advertising activities.
+Thus, Consumer Insights can be defined as a set of research (in the strict sense: market research), observations, and analytical and communication activities designed to discover the strongest purchase motivators and apply them in advertising activities.

-Which also means to understand the ‘actual’, or better ‘more convincing’ reasons for purchase.
-Ones that hit home as regards customers needs.
+Which also means understanding the "actual," or better, "more convincing" reasons for purchase.
+Ones that hit home as regards customers' needs.

-Keep in mind that it is the emotions that are the most lasting, the strongest and the fastest way to build a relationship between a brand, a product or a service and its fan, buyer, user or a group of consumers.
+Remember that emotions are the strongest, most lasting, and fastest way to build a relationship between a brand, a product, or service and its fan, buyer, user, or group of consumers.

 Often, if not always, it is the emotions that are behind our shopping decisions.

-Due to differing variables (from demographic to psychographic to lifestyle-related), for each consumer group in a given market the most convincing reason can be something completely different.
+Due to various variables (from demographic and psychographic to lifestyle-related), the most convincing reason for each consumer group in a given market can be something completely different.

 Did You Know...

 The objective truth does not have to be important for the customers.
-And usually it isn’t.
+And usually, it isn't.
 Their beliefs are more important.
-If they think that eating a candy bar better relieves the discomfort from being hungry than having a lunch, then that is the way it is.
+If they think eating a candy bar better relieves the discomfort from being hungry than having lunch, then that is how it is.
 And it makes no sense to convince them otherwise.

-Actually, you are not supposed to, as in practice, discovering Insights is not a creative activity, and it should not create new needs in customers.
+Actually, you are not supposed to because, in practice, discovering Insights is not a creative activity, and it should not create new customer needs.
 It is a discovery, through various methods and techniques, of the most authentic needs.

-Why it is necessary to discover Consumer Insight
+Why is it necessary to discover Consumer Insights?

 You might think that there is a shortcut.
-All you need to do is to create a purchase need in a given target audience, by means of advertising, and just wait for sales results that will soon appear.
+All you need to do is create a purchase need in a given target audience by means of advertising and wait for sales results that will soon appear.

 Did You Know...

-Reasons to purchase a product can change quickly.
-And usually they do.
-That’s for starters.
+For starters, the reasons to purchase a product can change quickly.
+And usually, they do.
 Secondly, one universal reason for purchase does not exist.
 There are many of them.
 For some products, there can be several to several hundred reasons.

 The set of Insights (causes, reasons for purchase, their justification, beliefs related to them) for each customer segment can significantly differ.

-An Insight is the sum, synthesis, summary of attitudes, expectations, values, needs and views, specific life determinants which are crucial for a given customer segment and a given product.
+An Insight is the sum, synthesis, and summary of attitudes, expectations, values, needs and views, and specific life determinants crucial for a given customer segment and product.

-Therefore, the best method for researching and discovering Insights is the direct listening to ratings, frustration, beliefs, comments and needs of the representatives of different segments of the target group.
+Therefore, the best method for researching and discovering Insights (conducting Customer Insight Research) is directly listening to ratings, frustration, beliefs, comments, customer feedback, and needs of the representatives of different target group segments.

 Although they require research and analytical expertise as well as proven methods, the value of the discovered Consumer Insights can be estimated.